prezzemolo/melone/README.md

 melone
 ==========

-a client for the pomodori api server written by python.
+a client for the pomodori api server written by python 3.

 LICENSE
 ----------